charmingdata/dApp-donation-to-educator/README.md

 - Every time you modify your contract, you will have to repeat the above compile step.

-10. With your contract compiled, now we can deploy it to the sepolia testnet.
+10. With your contract compiled, now we can deploy it to the zkEVM testnet.
 In your terminal type:

 ```
 npx hardhat run scripts/deploy.js --network zkEVM